PoliteJS/workspace-cli/README.md

 <small>(`sudo` should be avoided on Windows machines)</small>

 > The only dependency is [NodeJS](http://nodejs.org) which need to be installed on your computer.

+To check if everything is at the right place you should just run `wks` on your terminal, it show some basic help messages.

 ## Initialize a Workspace Project